wearetriple/web-defaults/data.md

   return api.get(`/api/todos/${params.slug}`);
 }
 ```
-Now setup your router to use the loader, the navigation path, and layout:
+Now set up your router to use the loader, the navigation path, and layout:
 ```tsx
 // State manager: Route
 const router = createBrowserRouter([